 Water: Moderate water.
 Likes soil somewhat moist.

-Strelitzia species are very easy to grow and and one of many plants that make a nice tropical atmosphere.
+Strelitzia species are very easy to grow and one of many plants that make a nice tropical atmosphere.
 Where winter hardy, they make great plants in flower beds but do well in pots in other areas.
 Strelitzia are very sensitive to frost, so they will need to be planted in a sheltered area where frost could be a problem for short periods.

-The Strelitzia reginae love moist, organically rich soil soil in bright light.
+The Strelitzia reginae love moist, organically rich soil in bright light.
 Once established they can be fairly drought tolerant, though.
 Water them frequently if you can during the summer, but lighten up in the winter.
-If you bring them inside for the winter you need to make sure you have well-draining soil and and allow it to dry somewhat between watering.
+If you bring them inside for the winter you need to make sure you have well-draining soil and allow it to dry somewhat between watering.

 They like bright light but may look their best with a little afternoon sun.
 Inside, although they need bright light, they may not like direct sun.
 You just have to experiment somewhat.

 I grew my plants in the backyard at the mansion where they received a good amount of morning sun and afternoon shade.
-While in the sunroom for there winter, they received bright light but there were trees shading the glass a big part of the day.
+While in the sunroom for the winter, they received bright light but there were trees shading the glass a big part of the day.

 The Strelitzia reginae makes a good choice if you are looking for a tropical plant that doesn’t get that large.
 Well, some websites say to 6’ or more but I’m not so sure about that.
 In pots they are probably more likely to grow 3-4’ tall.
-The Strelitzia nicolai and many other plants make great tropicals, but some can get quite large.
+The Strelitzia species and many other plants make great tropicals, but some can get quite large.